Gabopogi01/create-track-map-1.21.1-release/README.md

 | **Create 0.6.0** | ? | ? | ? | ✅ |

 ## Installation
+Download the Release
-Simply place the .jar file in your mods folder (or install with a modloader) like any other mod!
+And Put .jar file in your mods folder (or install with a modloader) like any other mod!
 CTM is intended to be a server side mod, but can also run in single-player worlds and LAN servers.
 It runs a web server on port `3876` by default, but [this can be configured](#configuration).
 You must forward this port if you wish to see the map. *[(How do I do this?)](https://www.google.com/search?q=how+to+I+port+forward)*

 The map itself is visible at the root (by default `http://localhost:3876/`).
 If using a proxy to serve the map, make sure to configure it to let Server-Sent Events through.

+## Installation (Expert, not recomended)
+Clone/Download this Repository and Extract it,
+Open cmd, Go to the Repository and cd it, and Type gradlew.bat clean --no-daemon,
+When Done Go To repository/build/libs and Copy createtrackmap-1.4-all.jar (They dont work on the top) And do the Same in the Up (dont download the release you have it tho)

 ### *Singleplayer*
 The map is hosted on your computer so while Minecraft is open, enter `http://localhost:3876/` into your browser.